brunolm/blog-posts/typescript/using-editorconfig-to-keep-your-files-formatted-properly.md

 ---
-title: Using editorconfig to keep your files formatted properly
+title: "Using editorconfig to keep your files formatted properly"
 tags: [editor, editorconfig]
 ---